otaodofino/Spark-AR_LUT-plus-PICKER-From-zero-to-hero/README.md

 Thank you, Josh, for all of them.

-Picker code provided by @leal.rar prefectly clear neutral.png provided by @ju.mooney
+Picker code provided by @leal.rar

+Perfectly clear neutral.png provided by @ju.mooney